Skip to main content

-Within the past year, I've set sail on 10 cruises, venturing to the Mexican Riveria, Western Mediterranean, Bahamas, Caribbean, and Alaska.
-When I first began working as a full-time cruise writer, I'd try and save money whenever possible.
+Within the past two years, I've sailed on 20 cruises, venturing to the Mexican Riviera, Western Mediterranean, Bahamas, Greek Isles, Caribbean, and Alaska.
+When I first began working as a full-time cruise writer, I tried to save money whenever possible.
 Now, I've learned a few experiences are always worth the extra cost, namely specialty dining.

 While you won't go hungry sticking to the complimentary dining options, specialty restaurants offer an elevated culinary experience.
 From dishes prepared with higher-quality ingredients to intimate settings, specialty restaurants showcase the best dining onboard a cruise ship.